 Heavy and Fictional

-This list includes animes with a variety of characters who aren’t exactly good or pure, but they are relateable and understandable human beings, and are great at showing how some people can look good on the outside but are evil on the inside.
-They may also feature heavier themes like war and crime, but we can see how these things affect others or humanity as a whole.
+This category includes animes with a variety of characters who aren’t exactly good or pure, but they are relatable or realistic.
+They explore more complex stories and circumstances, and give us insight into the minds of even the most wicked or evil people.
+They may also feature heavier themes like war and crime, but we get to see how these things affect humans and how their trauma can change them.
 The show may not directly teach positive values and morals, however, the story will help you understand why God commands certain things in His word (ie, love and forgive instead of seeking revenge).
-Powers or magic may be involved, but the show reveals why these things are negative or toxic.
+Supernatural powers or magic may be involved, but the show reveals why these things are negative or toxic, as opposed to praising them.

 My Hero Academia